simongravelle/nmrformd/docs/source/illustrations/lennard-jones-fluids.rst

     namely a reduced temperature ranging from :math:`T^* = 0.8` to 3.0,
     a density :math:`\rho^* = 0.84`.
 Note however, a smaller number of particles was used, as well as a smaller timestep, and a slightly longer cut-off.

-.. container:: justify

-    You can access all the simulation files and trajectories in this separate Github |repository-examples|.

-.. |repository-examples| raw:: html

-   <a href="https://github.com/simongravelle/nmrformd-data" target="_blank">repository</a>

 Results
 -------